Blog

 The consequences of driving under the influence of alcohol are too severe to ignore.
 Instead of thinking about the legal penalties, people should be looking for the most qualified attorney to help them with their case.

 If you live in Lubbock County, Potter County, Randall County, Dallas County, Denton County, Midland County or Tarrant County, contact our law firm Texas Criminal Defense Group today for a review of your intoxication manslaughter case.
-We are the Defense Attorneys you want on your side specializing in such cases.
+We are the Defense Attorneys you want on your side, with experience in manslaughter cases.
 Intoxication manslaughter penalties and punishments are serious, and with that seriousness you need a legal team that will fight for protecting your rights.